Yejashi/obsidianNotes/Research/Papers/Sub-GMN/Sub-GMN Paper.md

 This gives us → two sets of embeddings → ready for comparison.

 #### Stage 2 - Similarity Tensor (NTN + Attention)

+Now that we have embeddings for Query Graph and Data Graph nodes: